tdmitch/tsqltuesday/_posts/2014-11-11-t-sql-tuesday-060-something-new-learned.md

 [Invitation](https://chrisyatessql.wordpress.com/2014/11/11/t-sql-tuesday-60-something-new-learned-2/) and [roundup](http://chrisyatessql.wordpress.com/2014/11/16/t-sql-tuesday-60-roundup-step-right-up/#comments) from [Chris Yates](http://www.toadworld.com/members/chris-yates).

-<div class="site" id="page"><div class="site-content" id="content"><div class="content-area" id="primary"><article class="post-1022 post type-post status-publish format-standard hentry category-sqlserverpedia-syndication category-t-sql-tuesday category-uncategorized tag-sqlserver tag-tsql2sday no-featured-image" id="post-1022"><div class="entry-body"><div class="entry-content">So, here it is.
+So, here it is.
 I put the challenge out to discuss something new learned last week.
 I was fortunate enough to attend the PASS Summit last week in Seattle.
 While this post will not be my summarization of that trip (that will be another post) I did have several take-a-ways.
 I sat in some stellar sessions with some renowned speakers.

 However, one re-occurring theme kept coming to my mind – the people.
 Listen, I’ve been through a lot over my 15 years with SQL, and my 3 years actively involved in the community and this past week affirmed something for me.
 LISTEN to the people.